julfersnlt/lehd-schema/README.md

 5. ~~generate pdfs~~
 6. ~~remove `naming_geohi.csv`, `create_naming_geohi.sh`, and any refs (hasn't been updated in a while)~~
 7. ~~remove `label_agg_level-reduced.csv` that's been hanging around since 4.1-draft~~
-8. Create asciidoc build process
+8. ~~Create asciidoc build process~~
-9. Create `gh-pages` build process and index page
+9. ~~Create `gh-pages` build process and index page~~
-10. Migrate existing generated docs to `gh-pages`
+10. ~~Migrate existing generated docs to `gh-pages`.~~
-11. Publish releases, add change-notes
+11. ~~Publish releases, add change-notes~~
+12. Make asciidoc nav panel bigger
-12. Rework `naming_convention.csv` to not break asciidoc formatting
+13. Rework `naming_convention.csv` to not break asciidoc formatting
-13. Fix j2j "Soon." references, find in docs to see
+14. Fix j2j "Soon." references, find in docs to see
-14. Parameterize the Geovintage/TIGER vintage
+15. Parameterize the Geovintage/TIGER vintage
-15. Parameterize the YYYYQQ string e.g. 2020Q1
+16. Parameterize the YYYYQQ string e.g. 2020Q1
-16. Update chagelog with description of work done above
+17. Update chagelog with description of work done above

 ## Technical notes
 Asciidoctor does not include the ability to subset a csv by column.
 This was a major functionality that a bash wrapper provided.
 A custom ruby plugin was implemented to handle this case.
 The extension lives in the `lib/` directory.
 It is added to asciidoctor when the process runs.
 E.g.: